pixelastic/norska/README.md

 # 🏔️ norska

-Custom SSG using Pug, Babel, Webpack, PostCSS and Tailwind.
+Custom SSG using Pug, Webpack, PostCSS and Tailwind.

 This project grew from a bunch of scripts to convert/compile file formats to build a static website.
 The scripts are short enough so I can tweak them faster